JakobTSchneider/encoder-decoder-finance-thesis/README.md

 Results are saved in:
 - `results/metrics/` → Performance metrics (MAE, RMSE, R², SMAPE, DA)
 - `results/plots/` → Forecast visualizations and error analysis

 ---

-## 📘 Academic Context

-This repository supports a Bachelor's thesis in economics and data science.
-The project systematically compares the robustness and generalizability of two different encoder-decoder models (one conventional and one advanceed) for forecasting financial time series.

----